Banc Tynddol sun-disc: Detailed description

-The disc is 38.9mm in diameter, with a weight of 2.51g, made of a very pure gold that is composed of between 93% and 94% gold, 6% and 7% silver and a negligible amount of copper.
+The disc is 3.89 cm in diameter, with a weight of 2.51g, made of a very pure gold that is composed of around 93.5% gold, around 6.5% silver, and a negligible amount of copper.
 It is decorated with concentric line and dot circles and pierced by two central holes, apparently for attachment.
 The design was determined to belong to the Primary Bell Beaker Goldwork Tradition.
 Even though the exact source for the metal cannot be established, the composition appears consistent with that for Irish, Scottish, and Welsh alluvial gold.
-The disc most likely was made for a funerary garment and possibly, to symbolize the life-giving power of the sun.
+The disc was most likely made for a funerary garment and possibly, to symbolize the life-giving power of the sun.
 Further investigation of the discovery site revealed skeletal remains that once were covered over by a mound of stones, known as a cairn.
 The grave was located within a crescent of boulders and was oriented to look down the valley to the west—a poignant resting place for the person wearing one of Wales's first metal discs derived from native gold.

 Similar artifacts have been found in Ireland, The Isle of Man, and Brittany.

 Most known examples of this class of 'sun-disc' have been found in Ireland (21), with smaller numbers from Scotland (6), England (5), and similar examples from France.
 This is the first example to be found in Wales and thought to be the earliest gold artifact from Wales, probably belonging to the slightly later established Beaker phase (c.
 2000 BC).
 The Banc Ty'nddôl disc most closely resembles an example from Ireland that remains without provenance, having two-four linear circles in repoussé and two central perforations.
 A similar style with repoussé dots is to be found in an example from Kirk Andreas in The Isle of Man.

 In Brittany, gold discs with similar dot and linear decoration have been discovered in Neolithic tombs and they also appear to be associated with early Beaker (Chalcolithic) abandonment deposits.
 In Britain, three examples have been found associated with two Beaker burials (one as a pair, and one as a single find) at Mere and Farleigh Wick in Wiltshire.

 The similarities in style and decorative technique between the Banc Ty'nddôl disc and 'basket earrings' or gold hair tress ornaments associated with rich Beaker burials is striking.
 Examples from Kirkhaugh, Northumberland had been tooled similarly on the surface as a means of enhancing the repoussé lines applied to the back, a detail precisely matched on the Banc Ty'nddôl disc.
 The Kirkhaugh basket earring and other items from similar burial sites can all be dated to the period between 2500–1900 BC.